development6601/test-react-todo/README.md

 ### Directory Overview

-- **`public/`** - This directory, `public`, temporarily stores publicly accessible files for a project, likely during a build or deployment process
+- **`public/`** - The `public` directory temporarily stores publicly accessible files for a project, likely during a build or deployment process
-- **`src/`** - The `src` directory houses the source code for a temporary React todo application, including components, hooks, types, utility functions, and assets
+- **`src/`** - The `src` directory houses the source code for a temporary project, including reusable UI components, custom React hooks, type definitions, utility functions, and project assets

 ## ⚙️ Configuration